 Interview & Exam Services

-Family advocacy at Weiss Child Advocacy Center provides direct support to child victim and the the non-offending caregiver.
-The purpose is to support child and the caregiver in this time of crisis, provide education about child abuse and help the family find any other resources they may need.
+Family advocacy at Voices for Children Advocacy Center provides direct support to child victim and the non-offending caregiver.
+The purpose is to support the child and the caregiver in this time of crisis, provide education about child abuse and help the family find any other resources they may need.

 Advocacy and support are provided to the non-offending caregiver and the child by all of our staff.
-The first person the family meets is the Weiss staff who talks to the caregiver about what will happen during the forensic interview, what happens after the interview, helps them fill out the necessary paperwork and explains the Victim Compensation program.
+The first person the family meets is the Voices for Children staff who talks to the caregiver about what will happen during the forensic interview, what happens after the interview, helps them fill out the necessary paperwork and explains the Victim Compensation program.

 The Forensic Interviewer talks to the caregivers after the interview to again explain what will happen next and answer any questions they may have.
 Our Family Advocate will help you find counseling and support the family through the legal process (including helping the child understand what happens in court and if they have to testify).